 Below, we show the same question broken out by the 4 largest major programs, plus Agriculture (UAGR) and Environment and Natural Resources (UENR): Arts and Sciences (UASC), Engineering (UENG), Business (UBUS), Education and Human Ecology (UEHE; Figure 1.2).
-Unsurprisingly, UENR majors take the most sustainability classes of any major, but we see increases among all majors from 2018 to 2019.
-In 2020 there was a drop in sustainability courses taken among UENR, UBUS, and UAGR majors.
+Unsurprisingly, UENR majors take the most sustainability classes of any major.
+In 2020 there was a drop in sustainability courses taken among UENR, UBUS, and UAGR majors, a trend which is reversed in 2021 for UENR and UBUS but not UAGR majors.